 These Breville juicers can be hand washed in about 5 minutes.
-Washing the parts immediately after juicing prevents pulp drying and discoloration on the plastic parts.
+Cleaning the parts immediately after juicing prevents pulp drying and discoloration on the plastic parts.

 The filter basket requires the most care.
 Immediately after juicing, soak the cutting disc in hot soapy water for about ten minutes.
 Then carefully wash the disc using the nylon brush included with your juicer.
 This will help keep the blade sharp prevent the pores of the fine filter mesh from becoming clogged.
 The last step is to dry the basket thoroughly.

 Although the stainless steel filter basket, pulp holder, and the juice jug and lid are dishwasher safe when placed on the top rack, it’s better to immediately clean them by hand after use to prevent pulp from drying on them.
 If you put a plastic bag in the pulp collector, you only have to rinse it out.